kirenz/course-template/docs/course-syllabus.md

 ## Tips for success

-Your success on this course depends very much on you and the effort you put into it.
+Your success on this course depends very much on you and the effort you put into it:
-The course has been organized so that the burden of learning is on you.
-Your TAs and I will help you be providing you with materials and answering questions and setting a pace, but for this to work you must do the following:

 1. Complete all the preparation work before class.
 1. Do the readings.
-1. Do the homework and lab.The earlier you start, the better.
-It's not enough to just mechanically plow through the exercises.
-You should ask yourself how these exercises relate to earlier material, and imagine how they might be changed (to make questions for an exam, for example.)
+1. Do the homework and lab.
+The earlier you start, the better.
 1. Don't procrastinate.
 If something is confusing to you in Week 2, Week 3 will become more confusing, Week 4 even worse, and eventually you won't know where to begin asking questions.
 Don't let the week end with unanswered questions.

 ## Course policies